-WordPress Traffic System: Content Syndication Phase – Summary
+WordPress Traffic Automation System: Content Distribution Stage – Summary

-We have created an entire email email-based training course designed to help you never run out of great content for your website or blog:
+We have created a complete email training series aimed at helping you never run out of content for your website or blog:

 Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next article in our series.
+This step is covered in the next section of our WordPress Traffic Automation System series.

 - WordPress Web Site Traffic Blueprint Part 5 – A Complete Guide To Getting More Website Visitors Automatically